tromp/cuckoo/README.md

 -----------------------------------
 $10000 for an open source implementation that uses at most N/k bits while finding 42-cycles up to 10 k times slower, for any k>=2.

-All of these bounties require N ranging over {2^28,2^30,2^32} and #threads ranging over {1,2,4,8}, and further assume a high-end Intel Core i7 or Xeon and recent gcc compiler with regular flags as in my Makefile.
+All of these bounties require N ranging over {2^27,2^29,2^31} and #threads ranging over {1,2,4,8}, and further assume a high-end Intel Core i7 or Xeon and recent gcc compiler with regular flags as in my Makefile.

 GPU Speedup Bounty
 ------------------
-$5000 for an open source implementation for a consumer GPU that finds 42-cycles twice as fast as mean_miner.cu on 2^30 node graphs on comparable hardware.
+$5000 for an open source implementation for a consumer GPU that finds 42-cycles twice as fast as mean_miner.cu on 2^29 edge graphs on comparable hardware.

 The Makefile defines corresponding targets leancpubounty, meancpubounty, tmtobounty, and gpubounty.